Configuring MySQL and MariaDB

 okmdb.sql: Little-endian UTF-16 Unicode text, with very long lines, with CRLF line terminators

-In the case of a file in UTF-16 format, you should convert it to UTF-8.
-For example, with the command:
+If the file is in UTF-16 format, convert it to UTF-8.
+For example, use the command:

 > iconv -f utf-16 -t utf-8 okmdb.sql > okmdb-good.sql